 How do I find a part-time job?

-We recognise that part-time jobs are a great way to earn money and gain valuable experience while you are at university.
-We support you by advertising vacancies, supporting your search, and getting through the application process.
-On this page you’ll find advice and sources of part-time jobs, as well as some important legal information about the hours you can work and legal minimum wage.
+Part-time jobs are a great way to earn money and gain valuable experience while you are at university.
+We support you by advertising vacancies, supporting your search, and getting you through the application process.
+On this page, you’ll find advice and sources of part-time jobs, as well as some important legal information about the hours you can work and legal minimum wage.

 Where are part-time jobs advertised?

-Every year we advertise thousands of opportunities on UniHub.
-These will generally be opportunities with employers we already have relationships with and who are looking for SHU students to fill their roles.
+Handshake is the place to search for part-time and campus jobs.
+These will generally be opportunities with employers we already have relationships with and who are looking for Hallam students to fill their roles.